Grizzlies tie series after 47-point night from Morant

-MEMPHIS, Tenn. — It may be a cliche but Ja Morant put the Grizzlies on his back in game 2 against the Golden State Warriors Tuesday.
+MEMPHIS, Tenn.
+(WREG) — It may be a cliche, but Ja Morant put the Grizzlies on his back in Game 2 against the Golden State Warriors Tuesday.

-The league’s most improved player scored the last 15 points for the Grizzlies to take down the Warriors 106-101 to even the series.
+The NBA’s Most Improved Player scored the last 15 points for the Grizzlies to take down the Warriors 106-101 to even the series.

 The win was hard fought.
 Everything that could go wrong, did.

-After a strong first half, Jaren Jackson Jr. would foul out in the 4th.
-Desmond Bane, who’s battling some tightness in his back, finished with just five points.
+After a strong first quarter Jaren Jackson Jr. would foul out in the 4th.
+Desmond Bane, who’s battling some tightness in his back, finished with just 5 points.

-But the biggest blow was Dillon Brooks getting ejected after this flagrant two foul on Gary Payton II just three minutes into the game.
+But the biggest blow was Dillon Brooks getting ejected after a flagrant 2 foul on Gary Payton II just three minutes into the game.

 Despite all of that, the Grizzlies pulled out the win after a huge 47-point night from Ja Morant.

-The Grizzlies star guard says he was punched in the face and lost vision in his eye late in the game but would go on to knock down the Grizzlies’ last 15 points.
+The Grizzlies star guard said he was punched in the face and lost vision in his eye late in the game but would go on to knock down the Grizzlies’ last 15 points.

-“He just has grit to somehow find a way even if his eyes hurt, even if his legs or something, even if his back is sore,” Brandon Clarke said.
+“He just has grit to somehow find a way even if his eyes hurt, even if his legs hurt, even if his back is sore,” Clarke said.

-“I feel like I’ve just watched him transform into a true closer,” center Xavier Tillman Sr. said.
+After the game, center Xavier Tillman said, “I feel like I’ve just watched him transform into a true closer.”

 Morant finished with 47 points, becoming just the 3rd player in NBA history to have multiple 45-plus point postseason games before turning 23 years old.